b-destoop/hidden_noise_message/README.md

 system's microphone, the noise shifts into the hidden message, but only by the amount of similarity of the sound that is picked up and the secret sound that is to be played.

+> _optional improvement_ : have the code show when no noise is made!

 ## todo

 - [ ] create a window with static noise